 Kenneth Royal, who descends from slaves that were part of the sale, says that while GU272 represents some of the descendants of Jesuit-owned slaves, it can hardly speak for the majority of them.
 Only 50 of the thousands of descendants currently identified are full members of the organization.
 “It would have been better if they had talked to more of the descendants, to get an idea of what we all wanted,” he says.

-His wife, Karran, was on the GU272 board at its founding but left due to her unease over what she perceived as a lack of transparency in its decision-making process.
+His wife, Karran, was on the GU272 board at its founding but left it in February 2020, is concerned too about what she perceives as a lack of transparency in the decision-making process.
 Alongside five former board members, she wrote a letter to express concern over the way the agreement was reached, and the lack of involvement of the broader descendant community.